|HOME | HELP MY SITE | 000s MORE FREE LESSONS

-4. STUDENT-GENERATED SURVEY: Pairs/Groups write down 3 questions based on the article / Chinese business and companies.
+4. STUDENT-GENERATED SURVEY: Pairs/Groups write down 3 questions based on the article.
 Conduct their surveys alone.
 Report back to partners to compare answers.
 Report to other groups / the whole class.

 1. VOCAB EXTENSION: Choose several of the words from the text.
 Use a dictionary or the Google search field to build up more associations / collocations of each word.

-2. INTERNET: Search the Internet and find more information on IBM.
+2. INTERNET: Search the Internet and find more information on tsunamis.
 Share your findings with your class next lesson.

 TRUE / FALSE: